Completed in 2000, this surprising 443 feet (135m)-tall metal Ferris wheel has become one of the city’s top attractions and emblematic icons.

 This impressive structure is made up of 32 glass capsules, each weighing 10 tons, and holds up to 25 people.

 The wheel turns very slowly but constantly, to allow visitors to get on and off without stopping.
 The ride takes approximately 30 minutes.

-The London Eye offers an incredible panoramic view of the city and of the countryside.
-On clear days it is possible to see out over 24 miles, although the sun can hinder the views of certain parts of London.
+The London Eye offers an incredible panoramic view of the city and its surrounding countryside.
+On clear days it is possible to see out over 24 miles, although the sun can hinder views of certain parts of London.

 The entry fare includes the “4D Experience”, a short film in three dimensions about London.